 Actuality, then, is Hegel's point of departure for thought as well as for the world and its institutions.
 So far as Hegel is concerned, his whole attitude to thought is the same as to experience, for in experience, says Hegel, "lies the unspeakably important truth that, in order to accept and believe any fact, we must be in contact with it." (par.
-7) The whole point is that philosophy sprang from the empirical sciences and, in fact, the empirical sciences themselves could not have progressed further if laws, general propositions, a theory had not resulted from them, and in turn pushed empirical facts forward.
+7) The whole point is that philosophy sprang from

-^{} The Logic of Hegel, translated by William Wallace, 2nd edition, Oxford University Press, London, Humphrey, Milford, 1892
+The Logic of Hegel, translated by William Wallace, 2nd edition, Oxford University Press, London, Humphrey, Milford, 1892 the empirical sciences and, in fact, the empirical sciences themselves could not have progressed further if laws, general propositions, a theory had not resulted from them, and in turn pushed empirical facts forward.

-You will be surprised to find that actually I "stole" from Hegel that sentence in Marxism and Freedom that created so much dispute among intellectuals, that there was nothing in thought, not even the thought of a genius, which had not previously been in the action of common msn.
+You will be surprised to find that actually I "stole" from Hegel that sentence in Marxism and Freedom that created so much dispute among intellectuals, that there was nothing in thought, not even the thought of a genius, which had not previously been in the action of common man.
 The way Hegel expressed it was by saying that while it is true that "there is nothing in thought which has not been in sense and experience," the reverse is equally true. (par.
 8)

 The reason he opposes philosophy to empiricism, then, is not because we could do without the empirical, but because, in and of themselves: (1) those sciences lack a Universal, are indeterminate and, therefore, not expressly related to the Particular: "Both are external and accidental to each other, and it is the same with the particular facts which are brought into union: Each is external and accidental to the other." (par.
 9) And (2) that the beginnings are not deduced; that is to say, you just begin somewhere without a necessity for so doing being apparent.
-(Cf. Larger Logic, Vol. II, Absolute Idea, "...no beginning so simple...")
-Of course, says Hegel, "To seek to know before we know is as absurd as the wise resolution of Scholasticus, not to venture into the water until he has learned to swim." (par.
+(Cf. Larger Logic, Vol. II, Absolute Idea, "...no beginning so simple...") of course, says Hegel, "To saek to know before we know is as absurd as the wise resolution of Scholasticus, not to venture into the water until he has learned to swim." (par.
 10) But, for any forward movement, one must then go from the empirical to the critical to the speculative philosophy.